-This video tells you how to look after your skin when you have cancer.
+This short video (less than 3 minutes) tells you how to look after your skin when you have cancer.

 Skin care: Tips for people with cancer - Transcript